sjbrown/1kfa/art_bounty_idea.md

  also vote on artist

-Use Twitter - votes happen by tweeting or by liking tweets
+Use Social Media - votes happen by tweeting or by liking tweets